-Whether the Transfer would constitute an act of self-dealing within the meaning of § 4941(d), or would subject any disqualified person or foundation manager with respect to M or you to the tax imposed under § 4941(a).
+Whether the Transfer would constitute an act of self-dealing within the meaning of § 4941(d), or would subject any disqualified person or foundation manager with respect to you or P to the tax imposed under § 4941(a).

-Whether the provision by a law firm of reasonable and necessary legal services with respect to the Transfer, or the payment of reasonable compensation for such services by M or you, would constitute acts of self-dealing within the meaning of § 4941(d), notwithstanding the status of D, a disqualified person with respect to you, as a partner in that law firm.
+Whether the provision by a law firm of reasonable and necessary legal services with respect to the Transfer, or the payment of reasonable compensation for such services by you or P, would constitute acts of self-dealing within the meaning of § 4941(d), notwithstanding the status of D, a disqualified person with respect to P, as a partner in that law firm.

 Section 4941(a) imposes an excise tax on each act of self-dealing between a disqualified person and a private foundation.
-Section 4941 and $\S 1.507-3(a)$ determine whether the proposed Transfer of all of M's assets to you would constitute an act of self-dealing between a private foundation and its disqualified persons as defined in $\S 4946$.
-Under $\S 53.4946-1(a)(8)$, a "disqualified person" does not include organizations that are exempt under $\S 501(c)(3)$.
-Therefore, the Transfer of M's assets to you would not be an act of self-dealing because you are recognized by the Service as an organization exempt from tax under $\S 501(c)(3)$.
+Section 4941 and § 1.507-3(a) determine whether the proposed Transfer of all of your assets to P would constitute an act of self-dealing between a private foundation and its disqualified persons as defined in § 4946.
+Under § 53.4946-1(a)(8), a "disqualified person" does not include organizations that are exempt under § 501(c)(3).
+Therefore, the Transfer of your assets to P would not be an act of self-dealing because P is recognized by the Service as an organization exempt from tax under § 501(c)(3).